No obvious neck abnormalities in headache patients

 Limitation one: bone shape versus everything else

-And that’s why, as a card-carrying member of Team Cervicogenic Headache, I would have predicted this result.
-I never believed in the first place that there would be a visible link between headache and signs of arthritic degeneration.
+And that’s why, despite being a card-carrying member of Team Cervicogenic Headache, I would have predicted this result.
+I never believed in the first place that there would be a relatively simple link between headache and spinal bone shape.

 Especially in younger people.